jjdv/weather5/README.md

 # Weather5 Project
-You can play with the working app under <https://weather5.appspot.com>.

 ## Overview
 This project was built to play with  Vue.js, Vuex, Vue Router and Vuetify on the front-end side and Node,js/Express in the backend.
 The [Openweather API](https://openweathermap.org/forecast5) was uses as the source of data with the 5 day weather forecast feed.